ReachableCEO/LLMPrompts/ChatGPT/General-Instructions/ShellScript.md

 12. Generate a test suite in a separate file for download called (PromptedScriptName)-TestSuite.

-13. Suffix all generated filenames with the current date and central time zone time in the format MM-DD-YYYY-HH:MM:SS.txt
+13. Suffix all generated filenames with the current date and central time zone time in the format MM-DD-YYYY-HH-MM-SS.txt

 14. Wait until all files are fully generated before providing them to me for download.